 The Firm requires that all such "non-transferable" Non-Managed Accounts be reported to the Compliance Department so that an exemption may properly be granted.
 General information regarding such accounts must be reported through the Firm's automated compliance system.
-A Compliance Officer may, as a condition to exempting such Affiliated Accounts, require, initially and periodically thereafter, copies of account statements, a certification from the Access Person, or such other information as such Compliance Officer deems prudent.
+A Compliance Officer may, as a condition to exempting such Affiliated Accounts, require, initially and

+Page -15-OFS Capital Management Confidential.
+Do not copy or distribute. periodically thereafter, copies of account statements, a certification from the Access Person, or such other information as such Compliance Officer deems prudent.